radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 The beautiful part of this is that it installs Ruby to our home directory, providing a sandboxed environment just for us.

-Once that's done, we're going to need to add a line to `~/.bashrc` file (the file responsible for setting up our bash session) which will load RVM:
+Once that's done, we're going to need to add a line to `~/.bashrc` file (the file responsible for setting up our bash session) which will load RVM.
+Do this by running this command in the terminal:

     echo '[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"' >> ~/.bashrc